 D: 7 cm - 2.7 in

-Free Shipping to the USA to orders over $100 and Free Shipping to the rest of the world in orders over $250.
+Free Shipping to the USA for orders over $100 and Free Shipping to the rest of the world for orders over $250.
 Learn more here.

 And get informed about new designs and the Guatemalan weaver women <3